stupidpupil/cardiff_hmo_temp/README.md

 - Licencing requirements for HMOs are more strict in Cathays and Plasnewydd, and so many more properties are licensed as HMOs in these wards

-- Households resident in HMOs would be better metric than the proportion of properties
+- Households resident in HMOs would be a better metric than the proportion of properties

+- Counting dwellings is tricky, but generally HMOs are *probably* counted as a single dwelling (I think, because of how council tax is applied)

 ## Source data and licences